-According to current animal and plant health and food safety standards and regulations, the GBRV requires three basic import certificates/documents depending on the product to be imported.
+According to current animal and plant health and food safety standards and regulations, Venezuela requires three basic import certificates/documents depending on the product to be imported.
 These documents are sanitary and/or phytosanitary health certificates and food health certificates from the country of origin (certificate of free sale in the case of the United States).
 The Venezuelan importer is responsible for submitting these documents to the appropriate customs and government authorities when a shipment arrives at the port of entry.
-Failure to present the required documents will lead to delays in releasing the shipment for nationalization/entry into Venezuela and in some cases rejection of the shipment altogether.
-There were no changes to Venezuelan regulations for export certification in the past year, but exporters should be aware that obtaining the necessary import permits and import approvals for Venezuelan buyers have become more tedious and complicated, especially regarding requests for foreign exchange, specifically U.S. dollars.
+Failure to present the required documents will lead to delays in releasing the shipment for nationalization/entry into Venezuela and, in some cases, rejection of the shipment altogether.
+There were no changes to Venezuelan regulations for export certification in the past year.
+Still, exporters should be aware that obtaining the necessary import permits and import approvals for Venezuelan buyers has become more tedious and complicated, especially regarding requests for foreign exchange, specifically U.S. dollars.

-Imports of food and agricultural products are subject to a list of import requirements provided in the Venezuelan Harmonized Tariff Schedule (in Spanish: Arancel de Aduanas), by a product's tariff schedule (in Spanish: regimen legal).
-These requirements include among others, sanitary import permits, import licenses, and product registration certification.
+Imports of food and agricultural products are subject to a list of import requirements provided in the Venezuelan Harmonized Tariff Schedule (in Spanish: Arancel de Aduanas) by a product's tariff schedule (in Spanish: regimen legal).
+These requirements include, among others, sanitary import permits, import licenses, and product registration certification.

-There are multiple government Ministries responsible for the issuance of the required import documents.
-The Ministry of Agriculture and Lands (Spanish acronym: MAT) sanitary/phytosanitary (SPS) agency is the National Institute of Integral Agriculture and Animal Health (Spanish acronym: INSAI) and issues animal and plant health import permits, the Ministry of Food (Spanish acronym: MINPAL) issues import licenses based on need for imports, and the Ministry of Health (Spanish acronym: MINSALUD) issues food registration certification for all domestic and imported processed food products.
+There are multiple regime Ministries responsible for the issuance of the required import documents.
+The Ministry of Agriculture and Lands (Spanish acronym: MAT) sanitary/phytosanitary (SPS) agency is the National Institute of Integral Agriculture and Animal Health (Spanish acronym: INSAI) and issues animal and plant health import permits, the Ministry of Food (Spanish acronym: MINPAL) issues import licenses based on the need for imports, and the Ministry of Health (Spanish acronym: MINSALUD) issues food registration certification for all domestic and imported processed food products.
 Food products not registered in the country of origin cannot be registered in Venezuela.
 The import permit outlines which export certificates are needed and what they should say.
-In addition to the import permits and licenses, Venezuelan importers must also submit a report contesting to the need for imports, for which the government will provide a certificate of noproduction.
-Then, the importer must request from the Venezuelan government U.S. dollars at the official exchange rate in coordination with the Venezuelan National Center for Foreign Trade (Spanish acronym: CENCOEX).
-The process from the time the no-production certificate is requested to the time the exporter receives payment, takes on average 4-5 months for products eligible for preferential processing.
-It can take up to nine months or longer if the product is not on the preferential product list.
+In addition to the import permits and licenses, Venezuelan importers must also submit a report contesting to the need for some specific products or commodities, for which the regime will provide a certificate of no-production.
 The table below shows the required export certificate by product type.